javito350/FIle-Sorting-Algorithm/writing/reflection.md

 ## Research Questions

-TODO: Clearly state at least three research questions that you want to ask and answer by using the `filesorter` program.
+Clearly state at least three research questions that you want to ask and answer by using the `filesorter` program.
 You should provide the research questions in a list that starts with "RQ" and ends with a question mark.
 Here are some high-level questions, designated with the letter **Q**, that you may